Dental Implant Centre in Dwarka/ Implantologist in Dwarka

-Thinking of Dental Implants, consult Dr. Vikrant Kundu, an experienced Implantologist /Dental Implant specialist (C.A.I.C. from Korea) in Dwarka Delhi.
+Thinking of Dental Implants, consult Dr. Vikrant Kundu, an experienced Implantologist /Dental Implant specialist (C.A.I.C.) from Korea, in Dwarka Delhi.
 Shine Dental Clinic is one of the most visited Dental Implant Center in Dwarka.

 From single implant to full mouth rehabilitation with best Implants in the world are offered.
 Implant with lifetime & international warrantee is also offered.
 We strictly adhere to our policy of using sterilized equipments.

 Dental Implants are surgical fixtures of metal posts and frames, which are placed into the gums, beneath the jawbones.
 With time, the dental implant fuses with the jawbone and replaces teeth in its original position.
 The implant serves as a replacement of root, for missing teeth, and stands on its own, without harming nearby teeth and gums.
 It has great stability and easily integrates with the bone, without being identified as a foreign device.
 The process of fusion between the implant and the jawbone is known as “Osseo integration”.

 Today, dental implants have been further developed with time and technology.
 These are known for its effective results on dental problems.
 Currently, the success rate is about 98%.

 Why are Dental Implants popular?